Hi, I’m Chris Walton, author of this guide and CEO of Eton Venture Services.

 Time taken: You can choose a provider in as little as 1-2 days.

-Consider these factors when looking for a third-party valuation provider:
+Consider these factors when looking for a third-party IP valuation provider:

-At Eton, our valuators are Big-4 trained and we take the time to understand the intricacies associated with each engagement, so you’ll get a tailored approach that meets your needs.
+At Eton, our valuators are Big-4 trained and we take the time to understand the intricacies associated with each engagement, so you’ll benefit from a tailored approach that meets your needs.
 We also provide on-going audit support whenever you need it.

 We usually deliver an Intellectual Property valuation report in 10 days, but we can also do it in as little as 1 day for an extra fee.
 Whatever timeframe you need, we can work with.